Python SDK

 .

-In this case the object that allows us to manipulate all the different LEDs is of type Lights
+In this case, the object that allows for the manipulation of the LEDs is of type Lights

-.
-This object contains each LED as a LED
+, which contains each LED as an LED

 .